-- 1. Students may take a maximum of 4 ICC early College Classes while attending PND and drop a maximum of 5 PND electives and still qualify to graduate provided the students have met PND graduation requirements.
-Since ICC follows a semester schedule and PND follows a trimester schedule, there will be an overlap of ICC and PND classes.
-We will do our best to balance the early College Classes with PND classes. - 2.
-This ICC Early College opportunity differs because a PND instructor, who holds a master's degree plus 18 credit hours in the specific field, teaches PND's dual credit courses.
-Whereas, an ICC instructor teaches the ICC Early College course and the class is offered as an anytime online class.
-Additionally, students from other high schools could be in the ICC Early College online course.
+- 1. Students may take a maximum of 4 early college online classes while attending PND and drop a maximum of 5 PND electives and still qualify to graduate provided the students have met PND graduation requirements.
+Since most colleges follow a semester schedule and PND follows a trimester schedule, there will be an overlap between online college and PND classes.
+We will do our best to balance the early college online classes with PND classes. - 2.
+This early college opportunity differs because a PND instructor, who holds a Master's degree plus 18 credit hours in the specific field, teaches PND's dual credit courses.
+Whereas, a college instructor teaches the early college course and the class is offered as an online class.
+Students from other high schools could be in an early college online course.
 A dual credit course counts as a PND high school course and an ICC course, thus appearing on both transcripts.
-For PND students, an Early College course is not included on PND's transcript, only ICC's transcript. - 3.
-It is important to note that the Early College classes are not PND classes.
-We do not have control of the curriculum, who teaches the class, and concerns need to be directed to the instructor or the dean of the college.
+For PND students, an early college online course is not included on PND's transcript, only on the college transcript. - 3.
+It is important to note that early college online classes are not PND classes.
+We do not have control of the curriculum or who teaches the class, and concerns need to be directed to the instructor or the dean of the college. - 4.
+Students who pursue early college online courses from any college must have approval from the Principal.